terra-money/classic-core/docs/guide/production.md

 `terrad` uses several TCP ports for each purposes.

 * `26656` is the default port for P2P protocol.
 This port has to be opened to communicate with other nodes.
 This port must be opened for joining the network. **However,** it does not have to be opened to the public.
 For validator nodes, we recommend to configure `persistent_peers` and close this port to the public.
-* `26657` is default port for RPC protocol.
-This port is used for querying / sending transaction.
-In other words, this port needs to be opened for serving query from `terracli`.
+* `26657` is the default port for RPC protocol.
+This port is used for querying / sending transactions.
+In other words, this port needs to be opened for serving queries from `terracli`.
 It is safe _NOT_ to open this port to the public unless you are planning to run public node.
 * `1317` is default port for Lite Client Daemon(LCD), whichcan be executed by `terracli rest-server`.
 LCD provides HTTP RESTFul API layer to interact with `terrad` node(RPC).
 You can check `https://lcd.terra.dev/swagger-ui/` out for example.
 Again, you don't need to open this port unless you need to.
 * `26660` is the default port for interacting with the [Prometheus](https://prometheus.io) database which can be used for monitoring the environment.
 This port is not opened in the default configuration.